appleRui/opencv-demo/README.md

 1. Setup the server and hosting
 2. Open the browser and go to `http://localhost:3000`
 3. Upload an image
-4. Click each button to check the processing results.
+4. Click each button to check the processing results.# opencv-demo